everywhereis/sqwiggle-feed/README.md

 **Current feature list:**

   - Access your sqwiggle feed from any browser desktop/tablet and mobile.
-  - Add a comment right into the sqwiggle fee.
+  - Add a comment right into the sqwiggle feed.
-  - Check users status (Available, busy, Offline).
+  - Check users status (Available, Busy, Offline).

-**Future feature:**
+**Future feature list:**

-  - New intal proccess using HTLM5 local storage.
+  - New installation proccess using HTLM5 local storage.

 #Pre-Requirement